kengibson1111/tour-of-go/README.md

   Small uses Big in its assignment, I would also assume Small is a float.
 In the types (conversion) lesson, the conversion between types had to be explicit.
 In this lesson, Small is converted to an int and I don't get compile or runtime errors.

+* forloop - basic for loop that looks like Java except for the variable short assignment :=.